manullbrand/Organo/README.md

 # Organo

-Web page developed to practice React.
-The idea of this page is to organize the IT staff working for a hypotetichal company (course took at Alura plataform).
+Web page developed by me to practice React.
+The idea of this page is to organize the IT staff working for a hypotetichal company.
+Designed by Alura Online Courses.

 ## Adding a new employee card to a team